melvinzhang/maru/README.md

 -- http://piumarta.com/software/maru/

-This project removes the C based interpreter focuses on the maru compiler/repl written in maru.
+This project focuses on the maru compiler/repl written in maru, while the parent project focused on the interpreter written in C (eval.c)

 ## Bootstrapping
 eval.s is compiled version of the interpreter, it can be compiled to a binary with gcc via the Makefile